-Have you been receiving whiny notifications about your iOS or Android phone running out of storage space?
-Surely that’s a sign that you need to go out and buy a new one, right?
-Well, don’t let us stand in your way, but you can probably fix the situation with a little spring cleaning on your smartphone.
-Here’s a breakdown of what you can safely delete to give yourself some more space:
+Have you been receiving the “Phone storage is full” notification on your iOS or Android phone?
+You can easily fix the situation with a little spring cleaning on your smartphone.
+Here’s a breakdown of what you can safely delete to give yourself some more space.

 Check your phone space usage

-The first thing you’ll want to do is check if any of your apps are presenting a serious drain on your smartphone’s storage.
-On your phone’s usage screens, you will see your available storage, along with a list of apps that are using the most space, from top to bottom.
-With a little luck, you might find an app you never use that is sucking up all your space.
-Delete!
+The first thing you’ll want to do is check to see which apps on your smartphone are the biggest users of space and delete the ones you can live without.
+On your phone’s usage screens, you will see your available storage, along with a list of your apps ranked from top to bottom based on how much space they’re occupying.
+With a little luck, you’ll find an app that’s taking up a lot of space that you never use, so you’ll have no problems saying goodbye to it.

-- On Androids: Check your app space usage under Settings or the My Device app
+- On Androids: Check your app data usage under Settings > Connections > Data Usage

-- On iOS devices: Go to the Settings menu, click General, then Storage & iCloudUsage, then look under Storage for Manage Storage
+- On iOS devices: Go to the Settings menu, click General, then iPhone Storage

 Check out this video, where we walk you through the steps of clearing space on your iPhone: